Floydlang/floyd/docs/Systems format.md

 Components store all their functions and enums etc. They list which other components they need.

+# Documentation and comments

+// and /* */ are used for comments.

+All comments before a statement are collapsed and becomes docs for that statement.
+First line of comment becomes the *summary*.
+Any additional lines of comments becomes the *details*.

+A desc is a summary of *why* you want a feature.
+It should be one or a few sentences long.
+A desc can be a text field or an *array of fields* to allow for longer texts and still be stored OK as JSON.

+# struct invariant

+Invariants are defined per data member of a struct.
+They are used to verify input argument to automatic constructor (int start_pos, int end_pos).
+There is no way to *ever* create an instance of song_t that breaks the invariant.
+If you add special maker-functions, those can have other invariants but the song_t variants are always there.

+All aggregate values will automatically have their invariants checked deeply.

+# function contracts

+A function specifies possible input arguments, ranges etc. These are validated at runtime and used for documentation.
+A function also specifies the possible values of its result.
+You can define the results using the original inputs values.

 # presenter

 ??? presenter == convention for a function, or use special keyword? "preso" instead of "func"?